 Some brands of cider are fined with the use of gelatin.

 Many of the previously listed animal derived ingredients are used in the processing of wines to improve appearance of the finished product.
 The vegetarian society states that:

 “Non animal alternatives do exist in the form of bentonite (impure clay), kieselguhr (sedimentary rock), kaolin (clay mineral) and silica gel.
 Also, methods such as centrifuging and filtering are becoming more popular.”

 Most spirits and liqueurs appear to be vegan-friendly.
 However, it’s always best to be sure.
 How can you tell if any of this awesomeness is in your alcohol?
 Well, looking at the ingredients label isn’t going to cut it.

 Regulations for the labeling of alcoholic beverages vary widely by country.
 For example, the European Commission regulations for alcoholic beverages only requires a complete list of ingredients for alcoholic beverages with strength by volume of 1.2% or less, meaning that only low or non-alcoholic beer, wines and ciders have to list all their ingredients.

 You can find a list of labeling regulations by country, here or at the bottom of this post.

-I hope you enjoyed this tall drink of a nugget.
-I’d love to hear from you on this topic.
-Were you aware of the animals in alcohol?
+I hope you enjoyed this tall drink of an article.
+I’d love to hear from you on this topic: Were you aware of the animals in alcohol?
 If you’re vegan, did you change your habits around alcohol at all with your dietary change?
 If you’re not vegan but thinking about it, is this a consideration you’ve made or was it way off your radar?
 Let me know in the comments!

 — Emily Moran Barwick